Great Things In Business Are Never Done By One Person. They’re Done By A Team Of People.

 - For all those employees who have been working really hard, get them spa or massage coupons anywhere in the city!

-- Host a lunch or dinner session with everyone in office.
+- Host a lunch or dinner session with everyone in the office.

 Games could be one of the most effective ways to make employees participate and get their best out of.
 The number of games out there is obviously many, but here are some really effective ones:

-- What’s my name – Write down names of famous people on similar labels and place the nametags on a team member’s back – so that they can’t see it but the rest of the group can.
+Write down the names of famous people on similar labels and place the nametags on a team member’s back – so that they can’t see it but the rest of the group can.
 Let the group mingle for a bit and then answer questions by the main person to let him guess who he is.
 This game is a good ice breaker in case you have teams whose members are not familiar with each other.

 - Call learned people or Subject Matter Experts to hold talks or conduct casual Brown Bag lunches.
 Keep it as simple as you can as the point here is to learn and not to force knowledge down to employees.
 Schedule speakers and notify employees well in advance and keep sharing highlights of the day before and after the event.